 Player groups in a tiebreaker will be arranged breadth-first so that each group is of similar, but descending, size.
 For example, five players will be arranged as a group of three and a group of two, rather than a group of four and a solo player.
 Nine players would be arranged as three groups of three.

-In the event that two or more players are tied but are not on the qualifying bubble, a random tiebreak procedure will be implemented to assign players to groups.
-Under no circumstances will players be given a choice of groups at any time.
+In the event that two or more players are tied but are not on the qualifying bubble, we will look at who had the most holes-in-one as the metric to determine seed.
+Should any players be tied for the same amount, we will move to who had the most holes-in-two, etc. Under no circumstances will players be given a choice of groups at any time.

 4. Final Rounds

-The 16 finalists will be divided into 4 groups with 4 players each.
-Each group will play three separate games, each on a different machine from among those available in the tournament.
+The bottom 16 finalists will be divided into 4 groups with 4 players each.
+Each group will play four separate games, each on a different machine from among those available in the tournament.

 The group that contains the highest-seeded player gets first choice of machine and order of play.
 The highest-seeded player within each group may choose either the machine to be played, or the order of play.
 If the highest-seeded player chooses order of play, the remaining players may choose their order, in descending order of seeding, and choice of machine then goes to the next highest-seeded player in the group.
 Conversely, if the highest-seeded player chooses the machine to be played, then the next highest-seeded player chooses the order of play, with the remaining players choosing order of play in decreasing order of seeding.
 Once a player verbally announces their game choice, or chooses position, that decision cannot be changed.